skylord73/acts_as_monitor/README.md

 ## Internationalization
 You can localize the output modifing the acts_as_monitor.it.yml, or cloning for the language you prefear.
-Name of models is retrived via human_name, so yuo have to localize the ActiveRecord to change names:
+Name of models is retrived via human_name, so you have to localize the ActiveRecord to change names:
     it:
       activerecord:
         models: